aXeeDENt/LFA_Labs/Lab 2/RAPORT2.md

 This is a Regular Grammar
 ```

-## Conclusions
-Here's a conclusion for your lab work covering the two tasks:

 ## Conclusion
 This laboratory work focused on implementing and analyzing core concepts from formal language theory, specifically grammars and finite automata.
 In the 2nd task, I successfully implemented functionality to determine the Chomsky Type of a grammar.
 By examining the structure of production rules, my program can accurately classify grammars into Type 0 (Unrestricted), Type 1 (Context-Sensitive), Type 2 (Context-Free), or Type 3 (Regular).